spryker/spryker-docs/docs/scos/user/features/202108.0/spryker-core-back-office-feature-overview/back-office-translations-overview.md

 Newly created and all the existing modules are shipped with German translation by default.
 If you want to add a different language, you can follow the instructions from the [Back Office translations feature integration guide](/docs/scos/dev/feature-integration-guides/{{page.version}}/spryker-core-back-office-feature-integration.html).

-The scheme below illustrates relations between Translator, UserExtension, User, UserLocale and UserLocaleGui modules:
+The following schema illustrates relations between Translator, UserExtension, User, UserLocale and UserLocaleGui modules:

 ![image](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Back+Office/Back+Office+Translations/Back+Office+Translations+Feature+Overview/module-diagram.png)